seangoodvibes/DelugeDocs/docs/documentation/introduction/concepts.md

 ## Modes

 Modes provide different ways of working with tracks and clips and contain the configuration settings for which tracks and clips are playing at any given time.
-They are mutually exclusive, meaning only one mode can be used at a given time.
+They are mutually exclusive, meaning only one mode can be played at a time.
 Each mode is associated with a View which is the user interface for configuring the mode.

 Arranger Mode
 : Allows you to arrange a song chronologically from beginning to end using Arranger View.
 Each track is represented by a single row on a timeline.
 The clips for a given track are placed in sequence from left to right.

-Song Mode
+Session Mode
-: Allows you to work with tracks and clips using two main Song View layouts: Rows and Grid.
+: Allows you to work with tracks and clips using two main Session View layouts: Rows and Grid.

 ## Views

 Arranger View
 : The user interface for interacting with Arranger Mode

-Song View
+Session Rows View and Session Grid View
-: The user interface for interacting with Song Mode
+: The user interfaces for interacting with Session Mode
-: Includes two different layouts: Rows and Grid

 Audio Clip View
 : The user interface for interacting with Audio Clips